Fish and Fishing in the Rivers and Streams

 Steelhead

 New York State stocks two strains of steelhead in the region.
 Both strains are derived from stock taken from the Pacific Northwest.
-They are commonly referred to as "lake run rainbow trout" and are anadromous, which means they migrate into streams to spawn.
-Steelhead can survive the spawn and may return to the river multiple years to spawn.
+They are commonly referred to as "lake run rainbow trout" and are anadromous, which means they migrate into

 The strain which is stocked in greatest numbers and which has been stocked the longest is known as the Chambers Creek winter run strain.
 They begin entering the streams in mid to late October.
-They often hold in the rivers until April and sometimes into May.
-Often warm weather and high water flow triggers another run.
-Most winter run steelhead are ages three, four or five.
-These fish average 7 to 12 pounds in the rivers and streams.
-The state record steelhead (recorded as a rainbow trout) was taken in 1985 and weighed in at 26 pounds and 15 ounces.
+They often hold in the rivers until April and sometimes

 Winter run steelhead spawn from mid-March through April.

 Skamania steelhead are newer to the region, and are "summer run" steelhead.
 Although they too spawn in the spring, they are bred to run in the river during the spring and summer months.
-This program is relatively new and its success is still being evaluated.
-It is hoped that with the stocking of Skamania steelhead, and the more consistent river levels during the summer mandated by the recent relicensing, there could be a viable fishery for steelhead during the summer, together with Atlantic salmon and native brown trout.
-Skamania steelhead first return at age three, and four year olds dominate the runs.
+This program is relatively new and its success is still

 Unlike the salmon, both strains of steelhead often survive after spawning and return to the Lake.